 - No blurb on the inside flap.
 Everything your reader sees is printed on the front, spine, and back cover - same real estate as a paperback, just thicker.

 - The corners will show wear faster than cloth hardcovers under heavy library use.
-For gift and home shelves, the finish holds up fine.
+For gift and home shelves the finish holds up fine.

-Reader Preference by Genre
+Reader preference by genre

 Fiction: paperback wins on price